csci-e-29/0000aa-pset-0-starter/docs/grading.md

 to Github Classroom before the deadline.
 There may be an associated "quiz" where you can submit answers as well.

-Please ensure that this README is visibly accurate on GitHub after your final submission.
+Please ensure that your [README.md](../README.md) is visibly accurate on GitHub after your final submission.

 This is a Markdown file which allows for easy writing of rich text.
 Many editors and IDEs will display a rendered version of this text for easy reading.